-Coming to Windows 10: More browsers, not fewer
+Coming to Windows 10: more browsers, not fewer

 Microsoft will continue to include Internet Explorer 11 (IE11) and the original Edge with Windows 10, according to a company program manager.

-In a video recorded for this week's Microsoft Build conference, Fred Pullen, a principal program manager on the Edge team, filled in some of the blanks about the "IE mode" to be inserted inside the under-construction Edge based on Chromium.
-(Chromium is the open-source project whose technologies already power Google Chrome and other browsers.)
+In a video recorded for Microsoft Build, Fred Pullen, a principal program manager on the Edge team, filled in some of the blanks about the "IE mode" to be inserted inside the under-construction Edge based on Chromium.

+Chromium is the open-source project whose technologies already power Google Chrome and other browsers.

 Details of how enterprises will manage "full-Chromium" Edge and its IE mode have been scant thus far.
-When Microsoft announced IE mode earlier this week, it said only that it would share "more details on deploying and managing Microsoft Edge later this year."
+When Microsoft announced IE mode earlier last week, it said only that it would share "more details on deploying and managing Microsoft Edge later this year."

 How Edge and IE11 work together now

 Pullen spent the first quarter of his time walking viewers through the convoluted history of IE and how Microsoft supported backwards compatibility with older versions using various "modes" that emulated, for instance, IE6 within IE8 or IE9 and IE10 within IE11.

 He then explained how the current Edge worked with IE11 and its multiple modes to produce what he called a "two-browser experience."

 "Our guidance for years has been as you upgrade your web applications to modern standards, you can ((alleviate)) yourself of the dependency on Internet Explorer," said Pullen.
-"When we introduced Windows 10, our suggestion to customers was to standardize on Microsoft Edge using EdgeHTML as your modern browser and fall back to IE11 as needed just for backward compatibility."
+"When we introduced Windows 10, our suggestion to customers was to standardise on Microsoft Edge using EdgeHTML as your modern browser and fall back to IE11 as needed just for backward compatibility."

 That "fall back to IE11" would be automated by IT.
 They would create an Enterprise Mode Site List of URLs to apps and sites that required some of those IE compatibility modes, or IE-associated technologies, such as ActiveX, which Edge didn't support.
 IT could also instruct every intranet site to open in IE11.